Scheduled Programs 2017

 Monthly member meetings are held at the Blacksburg Community Center at 725 Patrick Henry Drive in Blacksburg.
-Educational programs are presented at each of these meetings.
+Members gather at 11:30am for a brown bag lunch.
+Educational programs are presented at each of these meetings and begins at 12:00noon.
 The schedule for 2017 is shown below.

 January 17: NRV Livability Initiatives presented by Jessica Wirgau, Executive Director of the Community Foundation of the New River Valley